hassek/hassek.github.io/index.md

 ## Vim fugitive check all changes on a particular file

-Sometimes you want to look for a specific change in an area of a file you are working on, or even the whole file.
-This can be done with fugitive (a vim plugin for git) which makes it extremely useful.
+If you want to look for a specific change in an area of a file you are working on or even the whole file, This can be done with fugitive, a vim plugin for git, which makes it extremely useful.

-To do this you need to use the `Glog`, it will search for all changes on the file and set it up in your quickfix list.
+To do this you need to use the `Glog` command, it will search for all changes on the file and set it up in your quickfix list.

 ![fugitive_glog](https://cloud.githubusercontent.com/assets/778410/25282592/f5681798-267e-11e7-8105-100e1afe84e6.gif)